pintado

 Welcome to my website

 Here you can find examples of sketches and more finished pictures, plus some information on my approach to wildlife art.
-I aim to update the content of this home page fairly regularly with news, latest work or other posts of art & wildlife relevance.
+I aim to update the content of this home page from time to time with news, latest work or other posts of art & wildlife relevance.

 NOTE: If you are using a desktop browser and would like to see a larger version of the images on this Home Page, just put your cursor on the image, right click, and select "open image in new tab" — that will give you a full sized version.
 Images in the side bar can be zoomed just by hovering your cursor over them.
 (Most other pages on this site let you click directly on an image to get a bigger view with added commentary.)